Rigorous Index Theory for One-Dimensional Interacting Topological Insulators

 { \bf Rigorous Index Theory for One-Dimensional Interacting Topological Insulators}

 Hal Tasaki\footnote{ Department of Physics, Gakushuin University, Mejiro, Toshima-ku, Tokyo 171-8588, Japan. } {\arabic{footnote}} \begin{quotation}

-We present a rigorous but elementary index theory for a class of one-dimensional systems of interacting (and possibly disordered) fermions that includes the Su-Schrieffer-Heeger (SSH) model as a special case.
-We prove that the sign of the expectation value of the local twist operator gives a topological $\bbZ_2$ index for a locally-unique gapped ground state on the infinite chain.
-This establishes that any path of interacting disordered models (in the class) that connects the two extreme cases of the SSH model must go through a phase transition (in the ground states).
-We also show an interesting duality of the index, and prove that any locally-unique gapped ground state in the class is accompanied by a gapless edge mode when defined on a suitable half-infinite chain.
-Our results extend to other classes of models, including the extended Hubbard model.
+We present a rigorous but elementary index theory for a class of one-dimensional systems of interacting (and possibly disordered) fermions with $\Uone\rtimes\bbZ_2$ symmetry defined on the infinite chain.
+The class includes the Su-Schrieffer-Heeger (SSH) model \cite{SSH1,SSH2,AOP} as a special case.
+For any locally-unique gapped (fixed-charge) ground state of a model in the class, we define a $\bbZ_2$ index in terms of the sign of the expectation value of the local twist operator.
+We prove that the index is topological in the sense that it is invariant under continuous modification of models in the class with a locally-unique (fixed-charge) gapped ground state.
+This establishes that any path of models in the class that connects the two extreme cases of the SSH model must go through a phase transition.
+Our rigorous $\bbZ_2$ classification is believed to be optimal for the class of models considered here.
+We also show an interesting duality of the index, and prove that any topologically nontrivial model in the class has a gapless edge excitation above the ground state when defined on the half-infinite chain.
+The results extend to other classes of models, including the extended Hubbard model.
+Our strategy to focus on the expectation value of local unitary operators makes the theory intuitive and conceptually simple.
+The paper also contains a careful discussion about the notion of unique gapped ground states of a particle system on the infinite chain.
 (There are two lecture videos in which the main results of the paper are discussed \cite{video:short,video:long}.) \end{quotation}